nombrekeff/eskema/README.md

 ```

 ### MapField
-The most common usecase will probably be validating json or dynamic maps.
-For this you can use the `MapField` class.
+The most common use case will probably be validating JSON or dynamic maps.
+For this, you can use the `MapField` class.

 In this example we validate a Map with optional fields and with nested fields.
 ```dart